eprintsug/UnpaywallLookup/README.md

 # UnpaywallLookup - a plugin to find the OA version of a document

-## Workflow component indicating whether PDF is available as Open Access

 UnpaywallLookup is a simple workflow component that can be used in the submission workflow, for example in the Upload stage.